dwhiffing/fury/content/aar/nf/nf11_aj/body.md

 **Northern Fury – Changing of the Guard**

-**<u>Playtest Report by AndrewJ 1 Sept 2015</u>**
+**<span class="underline">Playtest Report by AndrewJ 1 Sept 2015</span>**

-Interesting!
+Interesting\!
 The first wave has passed and I've got some breathing space I think, so time to update the log.

 Given the sub threat I decided to get my units off the continental shelf ASAP.
 The last thing I need is something Russian creeping along the